Signpost with cloudy sky and hills in background

 Read more

-FoNTRA reviews the KPMG review of the Committee of Adjustment and identifies six areas of concern that require additional action
+KPMG review of the Committee of Adjustment – some concerns require additional action

 The KPMG report states that “concerns have been raised by a number of stakeholders that the process is too complex and inaccessible for many users.
 Some users have expressed lack of confidence and satisfaction in the process and do not believe the current practice consistently delivers quality decisions.
 Further, there have also been concerns raised about the public’s ability to effectively participate in the public hearings, both in the traditional in-person model and in the virtual hearing model introduced in 2020.”